By Ann G. Daniels and Heidi Rand

 2. Protect Choice in other states:

-- Kansas voted “neigh” on getting rid of the right to abortion – the fight is on in other states: Montana and Kentucky will have forced-birth measures on their ballots in November, while Vermont and perhaps Michigan will join California with pro-choice measures on theirs.
+- Kansas voted “neigh” on getting rid of the right to abortion – the fight is on in other states: Montana and Kentucky will have forced-birth measures on their ballots in November.
+On the positive side: along with California, Vermont and Michigan will have pro-choice measures on their ballots.
+Vermont’s November ballot will include the Vermont Right to Personal Reproductive Autonomy Amendment to the state constitution.
+And it’s been uncertain for a while, but the Michigan Supreme Court decided in September that voters will be allowed to decide on an amendment to that state’s constitution guaranteeing abortion rights (and also on a separate constitutional amendment to allow early voting).
 We’ll keep you up to date on how you can help.
 Meanwhile: anti-choice bills are cropping up in state legislatures nationwide, and you can join the ACLU in fighting them.
 Sign up at go.peoplepower.org/go/state-texter to help folks in key states tell their legislators they oppose restrictions on reproductive rights.

 - Donate to an abortion fund, or help people find or get to a safe abortion provider.
 This isn’t for everyone, but if you can make even a small donation, it can help someone in great need.
 Here’s a great list of funds helping women in states where abortion is or will be restricted or unprotected; here’s a list of funds in the 13 states with trigger laws.
 There’s also the National Network of Abortion Funds, the Abortion Care Network, and INeedanA, which helps people find providers.
 And of course Planned Parenthood.
 The Miscarriage and Abortion Hotline gives “expert advice on self-managing” miscarriage and abortion and the Repro Legal Helpline provides “legal information and support to people navigating complex laws in order to self-determine their reproductive lives.”
 ACCESS Reproductive Justice helps people with practical support like a healthline, transportation, lodging, and funding, because the legal right to abortion is only the first step; the Apiary Collective “helps groups that provide logistical assistance to people getting abortions.”